-A student who withdraws during a semester may be entitled to a refund of certain charges as outlined in the Refund Policy.
+A student who withdraws during a semester may be entitled to a refund of certain charges per the University's Refund Policy outlined in the prior section.

 Withdrawal may also affect a student's financial aid eligibility for the semester as outlined in the federal Return of Title IV Program Funds Policy and the Return of Non-Title IV Program Funds Policy.